 Your journey doesn’t have to end here, though.
 Once you’re out of the forest, cross the street and walk through the HDB blocks to get to Sunset Way, where you can get in some well-deserved grub after your hike.

-I’d also suggest wearing long sleeves and pants.
+To prepare for your hike, I’d suggest wearing long sleeves and pants.
 While it may seem counterintuitive, doing so does a great job of keeping the dirt, bugs and water off your skin because much of the route goes through tall, wet grass.

 Lastly, make sure to wear shoes that you don’t mind getting dirty; the trail can get very wet and muddy so wear a pair of hiking boots or older running shoes if you can.